-Bilingual intern candidates are encouraged to apply.
+Bilingual intern candidates are encouraged to apply and bilingual school psychologist supervisors are available.
 All selected school psychology interns are paid a stipend over the course of their contract with the school system.
 Upon successful completion of the internship, we welcome an intern’s application for employment with PGCPS.

-Application Process: The Office of Psychological Services is currently accepting applications for internships that will take place during the 2021-2022 school year.
-Application packets will be accepted between October 1, 2020 and December 11, 2020.
-Interviews are typically conducted during the first two weeks of January.
-At this time, interviews will be held remotely via Zoom or Google Meets.
+The Office of Psychological Services is currently accepting applications for internships that will take place during the 2024-2025 school year.
+Application packets will be accepted between September 18, 2023 and November 21, 2023.
+Interviews will be conducted between December 6, 2023 and December 8, 2023.

 For more information about application procedures and timelines, please contact the Office of Psychological Services at 301-431-5630.